Please ensure Javascript is enabled for purposes of website accessibility

 Image of 2015 Scottish Independence Referendum campaign poster, date unknown.
 Image courtesy of People’s History Museum

-As part of People History Museum’s (PHM) current programme exploring migration, the museum commissioned a virtual LGBT+ history tour focusing on the themes of race, migration and Empire from refugee rights campaigners Prossy Kakooza and Maggy Moyo, and PHM Community Curator Jenny White.
+As part of People History Museum’s (PHM) current programme exploring migration, the museum commissioned a virtual LGBTQIA+ history tour focusing on the themes of race, migration and Empire from refugee rights campaigners Prossy Kakooza and Maggy Moyo, and PHM Community Curator Jenny White.
 In this blog post Jenny explores how colonialism influenced ideas about gender roles and sexuality in Britain.

 Conservative Party Poster 'The Policy Of Self Help, From The Colonies, To The Colonies', 1910.
 Image courtesy People's History Museum